Free Cheat Sheets

 Shipping containers are special, but they aren’t perfect.
 Thanks to our years of experience, we can appreciate many of their great benefits while still recognizing where they can sometimes fall short.
 Thankfully, we also have insight on how to overcome many of these perceived negatives.

-Our intent here is to highlight the origins of containers: first as a method for transporting goods, and more recently as a means of building.
+Our intent here is to highlight the incredible rise of shipping containers into the world’s consciousness.
+We start by discussing the origins of containers: first as a method for transporting goods, and more recently as a means of building.
 Then we’ll discuss some of the pros and cons of using containers for your next construction project.

 Shipping container housing has stormed onto the scene as a hot new form of architecture.
 These repurposed containers are an attractive option for all types of projects – from affordable housing that you can put almost anywhere to unique, modern spaces for commercial or multifamily use.
 But in order to get a complete idea of whether this building style is for you, we have written this article with a comprehensive look at what you can actually expect from these metal boxes.